rhiaro/questforbrothers/index.md

 The last part wasn't a question, and Jackann felt compelled, by something more than politeness (and more than his own hunger), to obey.
 He followed Hora over to the carriage.

+He stood behind her as she rifled through the trunk, taking hold of anything she handed back to him.
+They said nothing to Santari, and he gave no indication he had even noticed their presence.
+They returned to the fire with  a large pot, a stand to support it, a sack of root vegetables, a smaller sack of grain, two palm sized bags of herbs and peppery seasoning, and a drum of water.
+Senpo nodded in approval as they approached.

+"There's a well nearby," he said.
+"We should refill this before we leave."
+He set up the stand and pot over the fire, and emptied the water into it.

+"Over here," Hora beckoned Jackann to the opposite side of the fire to her sister.
+Atta and Dipa were over there now, one holding the baby, the other playing peek-a-boo.
+Illai looked past them, listless.
+Nika was snoring on her side.

+"If I sit by Annann, she will try to come to me," said Hora.
+"But she's okay with them, for now."
+She handed Jackann a knife as they sat down.
+He looked at it dumbly.
+"You're hungry," she said, a half smile, playful.

+He couldn't figure out why she rendered him speechless and stupid.
+He took a fist sized vegetable from the bag and began to carve it into chunks, focusing carefully on that task instead of thinking about Hora's eyes.
+She upturned the bag so roots fell into a heap, then reached out for the ones that rolled away.
+They chopped in silence for a while, and dropped the pieces back into the sack.
+Hora was gazing through the fire at the twins and the baby.
+She caught Jackann watching her.

+"My sister is sick," she said.
+"She has been sick a long time.
+But she wasn't always sad.
+It's as if as this child grows, she takes my sister's life for herself."

+"Um," said Jackann.
+"I'm sorry."

+Hora sighed.
+"But we can't hold that against her.
+Annann.
+It's not her fault."
+She looked sideways at Jackann.
+"Your two, your twins, they're the same."

+"Um?"

+"They have the same illness as Illai, I think.
+We all travel the same way, for the same reason."

+Jackann said nothing.

+"You're wondering how I know," Hora said with a gentle laugh.
+"When you are around sickness as much as I, it is easy to see."

+"Right."
+Said Jackann.

+"We are lucky that her husband saw fit to seek help," Hora continued.
+"The birth of that child was enough.
+It almost killed Illai then.
+I don't think he could bare to bring her up without a mother.
+And, anyway, he loves her, in his way."

+Jackann was half listening, his mind racing.
+He needed to find out more about the twins.
+He should have spoken to them already.
+What had he been thinking?
+But he was afraid to reveal his ignorance.
+They were going with him because they trusted him.
+But they trusted him because he had lied, or not told the whole truth.
+He hadn't realised that at the time.
+He was an agent of his father after all, but missing half of the picture.

 [TODO]

 ## Suari (in the desert)